 Why is coordinated baiting important?

 Coordinated baiting with 1080 is the most economical way of achieving effective control of many vertebrate pests across a large area.
+Broad scale participation on a landscape scale is more effective than isolated programs.
 Non-participation by landholders in baiting programs is the biggest barrier to achieving effective control.
-If you or someone you know has pest animals but is reluctant to bait, please contact one of Council’s pest management officers to discuss steps that can be taken when baiting to reduce the risk of poisoning to domestic animals and non-target wildlife.
+Please contact one of Council’s pest management officers to discuss options that can be taken when baiting to reduce the risk of poisoning to domestic animals and non-target wildlife.

 Recent changes to the use of 1080 for vertebrate pest control